-Employees can clean-up minor chemical spills ONLY when all of the following conditions are met:
+Employees can clean-up small chemical spills ONLY when all of the following conditions are met:

-- The chemical is known and the spill can be cleaned-up in ten minutes or less.
+- The spill can be cleaned-up in five to ten minutes.

-- The chemical does not have a Ceiling Limit listed in WAC 296-841 or can create an Immediate Danger to Life and Health (IDLH) atmosphere.
+It is also important that employees do not attempt to clean up a chemical with a Ceiling Limit listed in WAC 296-841 or one that can create an Immediate Danger to Life and Health (IDLH) atmosphere.
 IDLH information can be found in the NIOSH Pocket Guide to Chemical Hazards.

 When to Call 911

-If any of the above conditions cannot be met, then immediately evacuate all personnel from the area and call 911.
-Qualified emergency response personnel will respond to clean-up the spill.
+If someone is injured, there is a risk of fire or explosion, and/or the spill is not contained, then immediately evacuate all personnel from the area and call 911.
+Qualified emergency response personnel will respond to attend to the injured and clean-up the spill.

 Recommended Spill Clean-Up Kit